Physer/Microshop.NET/README.md

 The YARP gateway is now available with the following URLs:
 - `http://auth.localhost` - routing to the Authentication service
 - `http://api.localhost` - routing to the API
-- `http://admin.localhost` - routing to the Admin UI web interface
+- `http://admin.localhost` - routing to the Admin portal web interface
 - `http://index.localhost` - routing to the Meilisearch Index web interface

 # Deploying the platform to your own Azure tenant